neumino/neumino.github.io/movies.md

-### Broadcast Signal Intrusion
+### Last Night in Soho
-*Released on 2021-10-22, vote average 5*
+*Released on 2021-10-21, vote average 7.8*

-In the late 90s, a video archivist unearths a series of sinister pirate broadcasts and becomes obsessed with uncovering the dark conspiracy behind them.
+A young girl, passionate about fashion design, is mysteriously able to enter the 1960s where she encounters her idol, a dazzling wannabe singer.
+But 1960s London is not what it seems, and time seems to be falling apart with shady consequences.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Y-zCemn5GuE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XgNrL4Kf7yU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>